 Manx cat a glance

 - Weight: Males 5 kg (11 lbs), females 4-5 kg (8.8 – 11 lbs)

 - Lifespan: 12-16 years

-A tailless cat which originated in the Isle of Man, the Manx is an old breed of cat.
+A tailless cat that originated in the Isle of Man, the Manx is an old breed of cat.
 This breed is sturdy, has a thick coat, and despite people recognising it as a tailless breed, they come in several categories from completely tailless to an almost full-length tail.